Skip to main content

 What is the Volume SuperTrend AI Indicator?

-• Volume-Weighted Price Action: Every price point gets weighted by how much volume traded there (more volume = more important)
+• Volume-Weighted Price Action: Every price point gets weighted by volume traded (more volume = more importance)

 • Adaptive SuperTrend Bands: Dynamic support and resistance that adjusts to both price and volume patterns

-• Machine Learning Classification: Analyzes recent market behavior to classify if signals are trustworthy
+• Machine Learning Classification: K-nearest neighbors analyzes recent market behavior to classify if signals are trustworthy

-The game-changer?
-Most SuperTrend indicators force you to pick a side - bullish or bearish.
+Most SuperTrend indicators force you to pick bullish or bearish.
 This one adds a third option: "I don't know, so let's wait."
 That neutral state has probably saved me more money than any winning trade.

 How to Read the Signals: